Powers Of Attorney Legal Planning Made Simple.

 A power of attorney (POA) is an estate planning tool in Michigan where you appoint a person, known as the agent, to manage your affairs.
 Typically, the POA is appointed to manage financial or medical matters when you cannot do so yourself because you are incapacitated by illness or injury.

 People are often confused, however, as to when and which type of POA is needed.
-At Inhulsen Law, our estate planning attorney in Grand Rapids will listen to your concerns and needs, review your estate, and advise you on which POA is best for you and your unique situation.
-Contact us at (616) 747-0000 to schedule a consultation and learn more about how and why a POA can complement your estate plan.
+At Inhulsen Law, our estate planning team in Grand Rapids will listen to your concerns and needs, review your estate, and advise you on which POA is best for you and your unique situation.
+Contact us at (616) 345-2810 to schedule a consultation and learn more about how and why a POA can complement your estate plan.

 A power of attorney is the legal authorization for one person, the agent, to act on behalf of another person, the principal.
 Often called a letter of attorney or just a “POA”, they are a common element of estate planning as they let a person who is losing their ability to manage their own affairs choose someone they trust to make decisions for them.